Modular forms of CM type mod $\ell$: Introduction

-The plan of the paper is as follows.
-In Section 2, we survey the basic setup for residual Galois representations attached to CM newforms with trivial Nebentypus.
-In particular, we review the monomial property of such representations and recall a result of Billerey-Mortarino, which is relevant to the conjecture proposed here concerning modular forms of CM type modulo $\ell$.
-In Section~3 we first establish Theorem \ref{deformation}, which provides a lifting criterion that constructs a Hecke character from a mod $\ell$ linear character of an imaginary quadratic field under certain hypotheses.
-As a consequence of this, in Theorem \ref{teor} we show that if $\ell\neq 2$ and $\ell\neq 3$ for $K=\Q(\sqrt{-3})$, then every newform of CM type mod~$\ell$ by~$K$ satisfies the Conjecture \ref{conj}.
+The structure of the paper is as follows.
+In Section~2, we review the basic properties of residual Galois representations attached to CM newforms with trivial Nebentypus, including their monomial nature, and recall a result of Billerey--Mortarino relevant to our setting.
+In Section~3, we prove a lifting result (Theorem~\ref{deformation}) that constructs Hecke characters from mod $\ell$ characters under suitable hypotheses, and deduce Theorem~\ref{thm:main}.

-In the next Sections 4-7 we present three different families of modular forms of CM type mod $\ell$.
-Two families correspond to the cases where the modular abelian variety~$A$ is a surface with extra endomorphisms defined over an imaginary quadratic field; that is, either $A$ has quaternionic multiplication (QM) or it is isogenous to the square of a $\Q$-curve without CM.
-The remaining case corresponds to a family of elliptic curves defined over~$\Q$ of CM type mod~5.
-We point out that for these three families, the Fourier coefficients $a_p$ for primes $p\nmid N$ splitting in $K$ belong to~$\Z$.
-However, for the newforms with CM by $K$ providing the demanded congruences, their field of the Fourier coefficients $E$ has degree a multiple of the class number of $K$.
-In particular, for the newforms with~CM arising from these three sources, Conjecture \ref{conj} implies the existence of a prime ideal of~$E$ over~$\ell$ with residue degree $1$.
-For the three families under consideration, we describe explicitly the associated Galois representations $\varrho$ as induced by linear characters of $\Gal(\Qbar/K)$.
-In the case of QM-abelian surfaces, we need to impose additional restrictive conditions on the endomorphism ring.
+Sections~4--7 are devoted to three families of modular forms of CM type modulo $\ell$.
+Two of these arise from abelian surfaces with additional endomorphisms defined over an imaginary quadratic field (either with quaternionic multiplication or the square of a $\mathbb{Q}$-curves), while the third corresponds to a family of elliptic curves over $\mathbb{Q}$ of CM type modulo $5$.
+In all cases, we describe explicitly the associated Galois representations as induced from characters of $\mathrm{Gal}(\overline{\mathbb{Q}}/K)$.

-In the Section \ref{examples}, we present some of the numerical evidence that initially led us to formulate the conjecture and which provided key insights for the partial proof established in Theorem~\ref{teor}.
+Finally, in Section~\ref{examples} we present numerical evidence that motivated the conjecture and supports the validity of our results.